 Genene Jones was only convicted for one murder and one attempted murder of a child, but evidence suggests she may have killed dozens more during her time as a pediatric nurse.

-Nicknamed the “Angel of Death,” Genene Jones is a convinced killer serving time for the murder and attempted murder of several children in Texas.
+Nicknamed the “Angel of Death,” Genene Jones is a convicted serial killer serving time for the murder and attempted murder of several children in Texas.

 Sentenced to prison for 159 years, the 69-year-old inmate was set to be released in 2018.
 However, prosecutors fought hard to stop this from happening by bringing up new charges, and with good reason.

 They believe Jones may have killed as many as 60 children while working as a pediatric nurse.
 Is this possible?
 How could she get away with it?
 Here’s what we know.

 From early 1981 to March 1982, Genene Jones worked as a licensed vocational nurse in the pediatric intensive care unit (ICU) of Bexar County Hospital in San Antonio, Texas.

 In this short span of time, dozens of children died in the ICU, most of them directly under Jones’ care.
 This epidemic of mysterious deaths attracted widespread attention, leading her colleagues to chillingly call her shift “the Death Shift.”